 A number of systems have been deployed to Iraq and Afghanistan with US Forces already and will no doubt already be in or on their way to Haiti.
 This is an important technology and could usefully be combined with the packaging systems detailed later in this post.

 In addition to water, additives can be inserted into the production line to produce balanced fluid products or high-calorie energy drinks.

 Once the water has been purified there are a number of options for packaging.

-Empty PET (Polyethylene terephthalate) water bottles present a significant storage and transportation problem, space is limited aboard ships and aircraft and anything transported to site will need fuel, equipment and personnel.
+Empty PET (Polyethylene terephthalate) water bottles present a significant storage and transportation problem, space is limited aboard ships and aircraft and anything transported to the site will need fuel, equipment and personnel.
 The ContenO system gets around this issue by incorporating a bottle production system that blows common PET Preforms into bottles.
-Preforms are widely available and more compact that full size bottles but would still need to be transported to site, the preform is a fraction of the size of the full size bottle but is still relatively bulky.
+Preforms are widely available and more compact than full-size bottles but would still need to be transported to the site, the preform is a fraction of the size of the full-size bottle but is still relatively bulky.

 The packaging industry has a number of innovative products that might be utilised to reduce consumable volume.

 Flexible plastic bags can be filled and sealed in situ, rather than preforms this system uses rolls of plastic and as can be appreciated is much more space-efficient.
 Recipients gain access to the water by tearing the bag or using straws but they are relatively fragile and prone to damage although aluminium foil bags may improve robustness.
 Cardboard boxes and further manual handling would likely be needed.

 Preprinted pouches, made with stiffer materials, with an integral resealable drinking spout could be used.

 The external surface could be printed with survival instructions, locations of distribution points, emergency broadcast radio frequencies and other useful information although some of this would need to be overprinted in situ.
 These occupy more space than bags (in an unfilled state) but are still more space-efficient PET preforms.